appu1232/Discord-Selfbot/README.md

 ## Acknowledgements

+- Thanks to [Hubcapp](https://github.com/Hubcapp) for the much improved >react command.
 - Thanks to [adjnouobsref](https://github.com/adjnouobsref) for the spoiler tags and various other contributions.
 - Used a lot of [Danny's](https://github.com/Rapptz) code for certain parts, especially parsing Google cards and the debugger.
 - Used [eye-sigil's](https://github.com/eye-sigil) code for the >repl command.